google/google-toolbox-for-mac/trunk/XcodeConfig/xcconfigs-readme.txt

 Edit your Project level build settings by removing as much as possible, and then set the per Configuration settings to one of the project xcode config files w/in the Project subfolder here.
-This will batch setup the project to build Debug/Release with a specific SDK.
+Apple now recommends always building with the "current" SDK and started being more aggressive at removing older SDKs with each Xcode releases.
+So set you SDK version and min supported OS version in your project.
+The configs will then set everything based off those choices.

 If you are building a Shared Library, Loadable Bundle (Framework) or UnitTest you will need to apply a further Xcode Config file at the target level.
 You do